-Korats are a rare cat breed even in their native Thailand.
+Korats are a rare cat breed even in their native country of Thailand.
 Because of their uniquely delicate nature, they are greatly loved by Thai people who regard them as "good luck" cats.
-Their overall appearance is of a silver-blue cat with a heavy silver lustre, medium-sized, hard-bodied, and muscular.
+Their overall appearance is of a silver-blue coat with a heavy silver lustre, combined with a medium-sized, hard-bodied, and muscular body.

 In their homeland Thailand, the Korat is recognized as the Si-Sawat cat.
 Their name originates with King Rama V of Siam, who questioned when presented with this beautiful cat what kind it was and was told it was from a high plateau in northeast Thailand called Korat.

 This cat breed is considered a symbol of good fortune by the Thai people.
-Many good luck traditions envelop the Korats.
-They are the colour of silver, meaning wealth; they are the colour of rain clouds, they have eyes in the shade of young rice, meaning good crops.
-The gift of a pair of these Si-Sawat cats to the bride is a sign of a good marriage.
+Many good luck traditions feature the Korats.
+They are the colour of silver, meaning wealth; and they are the colour of rain clouds with eyes the shade of young rice, meaning good crops.
+What’s more, the gift of a pair of these Si-Sawat cats to the newlyweds is a sign of a good marriage.

-The Korat is a friendly and people-oriented breed that loves being with people.
+The Korat is a friendly and people-oriented breed that loves being around humans.
 They desire companionship from their families, and because of this, the Korats do not like being left alone for long periods of time or ignored.
 If ignored, they will become timid and reserved.
 They develop a strong bond with their families and are very affectionate.
-Because they tend to crave attention, you will find Korats on the lap of their human companion or in their arms to show their love.
+Because they crave attention, you will often find Korats on the lap of their human companion.

 Korats commonly get along with other animals but note that they have a tendency to become jealous when they think that other pets receive more love and attention from their families.
 They enjoy playing and show strong loyalty and love; that is why they are a good fit for families.

-Although gentle and will never pass up snuggling on a warm lap, Korats are also active, playful, and intelligent.
-They love interactive play with their human companions and play a fetch game for hours.
+They are gentle and will never pass up snuggling on a warm lap.
+Still, Korats are active, playful, and intelligent.
+They love interactive play with their human companions and can play a fetch game for hours.

 Korats love attention and like to think that they are the ones in charge.
 An energetic and curious cat breed, they want to discover and explore every corner of their environment.
 Korats can leap high to find the best place to perch, such as the top of furniture or a cupboard where they like to observe their area unobstructed.